-Incorporate these tips into your plan for a better volunteer engagement strategy
+Here are 7 tips to incorporate into your plan for a better volunteer engagement strategy that keeps supporters coming back.

 Sometimes the real challenge is not recruiting volunteers – but, rather, keeping them engaged, happy, and eager to come back.
 Engagement efforts should not be localized to any certain part of the volunteer lifecycle, but instead need to be ongoing.
 Laying the groundwork for your volunteer engagement strategy starts the first time the volunteer comes through your door and continues with consistent communication and recognition.